On Emergency Gear

 Remain Light

-Getting to safety is key.
-For this to happen, especially in urban and semi-urban areas, you need to remain light and fluid.
+Getting to safety is the key.
+For that to happen, especially in urban and semi-urban areas, you need to remain light and fluid.
 Speed equals safety.
 That should be your main thought.
 You can procure a lot of things on the road if you need to.
-Hell, I’d argue that if you have only a few key things, you can acquire everything you need.
-However, I understand that sometimes you need a bit more, especially with kids around.
-Still, think.
-What are the key things you might need if you must leave your house?
-The list is simple:
+Hell, I would argue that if you have only a few key things, you can acquire everything else you need.
+Still, I understand that sometimes you need a bit more, especially with kids around.

 That’s all.